wp-plugins/imagemagick-sharpen-resized-images/readme.txt

 == Installation ==

-1. Upload `imagick-sharpen-resized-images.php` to the `/wp-content/plugins/` directory
+1. Upload `imagick-sharpen-resized-images.php` to the `/wp-content/plugins/` directory.
 2. Activate the plugin through the 'Plugins' menu in WordPress.
 3. In your Wordpress Settings you'll have a new admin entry: IM Sharpen Images.